Contact 3-manifolds, holomorphic curves and intersection theory

 \begin{thm} For any simple curve $u \in \mM_g(M,J)$ in an almost complex $4$-manifold $(M,J)$, the integer $\delta(u)$ defined in \eqref{eqn:delta} depends only on the genus $g$ and the homology class $[u] \in H_2(M)$.
 Moreover, $\delta(u) \ge 0$, with equality if and only if $u$ is embedded. \end{thm}

 Note that the second statement in Theorem~\ref{thm:delta} is an immediate consequence of Theorem~\ref{thm:positivity} and Lemma~\ref{lemma:critInj}.
-To prove the first statement, we shall relate $\delta(u)$ to other quantities that more obviously depend only on $[u] \in H_2(M)$ and the genus, for instance the homological self-intersection number

-To compute the latter, it suffices to compute $[u_\epsilon] \cdot [u_\epsilon]$ for any $C^\infty$-small immersed perturbation $u_\epsilon : \Sigma \to M$ of~$u$.
+To prove the first statement, we shall relate $\delta(u)$ to other quantities that more obviously depend only on $[u] \in H_2(M)$ and the genus, for instance the homological self-intersection number To compute the latter, it suffices to compute $[u_\epsilon] \cdot [u_\epsilon]$ for any $C^1$-small immersed perturbation $u_\epsilon : \Sigma \to M$ of~$u$.
 Choose $u_\epsilon$ to be the perturbation promised by Lemma~\ref{lemma:critInj}, so for some auxiliary symplectic structure $\omega$ taming $J$ near the images of the critical points of~$u$, we can assume $u_\epsilon$ is symplectically immersed near those critical points and matches $u$ everywhere else.
 Notice that by Lemma~\ref{lemma:critInj} and the definition of~$\delta(u)$,

 Denote the normal bundle of $u_\epsilon$ by $N_{u_\epsilon} \to \Sigma$.
 Since $u_\epsilon$ is symplectically immersed in the region where it differs from~$u$, we can deform the natural complex structure of $u_\epsilon^*TM$ on this region to one that is tamed by $\omega$ but also admits a splitting of complex vector bundles $u_\epsilon^*TM \cong T\Sigma \oplus N_{u_\epsilon}$.
 This modification of the complex structure does not change $c_1(u_\epsilon^*TM)$, so we then have